pypeit/PypeIt/doc/dev/niresconfig.rst

 calibration frames (e.g., arcs, flats) and the science frames to which these calibration frames should be applied.

+..
+TODO: Confirm why each science frame is given its own calib ID

 By default, :ref:`pypeit_setup` uses the setup identifier (e.g., A,B,C,D...) to assign frames to a single calibration group.
 Since NIRES has only one configuration, i.e., ony one setup identifier, all the frames would have the same PypeIt keyword ``calib``.
 However, since it is likely, during an observing night, to observe different